 This paper examines the law and practice of banking.
-Topics include the bank-customer relationship, guarantees, payment systems (such as EFT-POS transactions, credit cards, bills of exchnage and cheques), banking services, lender liability, and the recovery of mistaken payments.
+Topics include the bank-customer relationship, guarantees, payment systems, banking services, lender liability, and the recovery of mistaken payments.
 Statutory regulators of banking business are also examined along with the Code of Banking Practice and the Office of the Banking Ombudsman.

 |Paper title||Banking Law|